russjm/CS4641/index.md

 One of the models we chose was a Gradient Boosting method, specifically XGBoost, as it is pretty effective at capturing complex patterns and can handle imbalanced datasets, which is important for our goal of predicting student dropout rates.
 The algorithm works by building a series of decision trees, where each tree focuses on correcting the errors from the previous ones, optimizing predictions using gradient descent.
 This model architecture is quite powerful and thus popular in many machine learning competitions.

 ### Random Forest
 Random forest is a very robust and flexible model since it consists of multiple decision trees that are trained on different datasets creating by sampling with replacement.
 Multiple trees help the model avoid overfitting and make it less sensitive to any changes in the dataset by creating splits on random subsets of features.
+We chose random forest due to its many benefits listed above and ease of use.

 ### Logistic Regression
 Logistic Regression is a model that assumes the log-odds of belonging in one class are related linearly to the features.
 This allows for the model to be easily trained using gradient descent on our data, creating a relatively robust decision boundary.
+We chose Logistic Regression because it serves as a strong baseline model for classification tasks, offers simplicity, interpretability, and the ability to identify linear relationships between features and the target variable.

 ### KNN
 KNN is a simple model that uses a majority vote of the k-nearest neighbors of a new data point to make a prediction.
+The model makes predictions by identifying the k closest data points (neighbors) to a given query point and using their majority class (for classification) or average value (for regression) to determine the outcome.

+The distance metric, such as Euclidean or Manhattan distance, is critical in defining the "closeness" of points, and the choice of k directly impacts the model's performance, with smaller values of k capturing local patterns and larger values generalizing over broader trends.

+We chose KNN because of its interpretability and suitability for small to medium-sized datasets where simplicity and flexibility are important.
+KNN requires no training phase beyond storing the dataset, making it computationally inexpensive during training.
+It provides a useful benchmark model for comparing performance.

 ## Results/Discussion
 ### Gradient Boosting
-Our XGBoost model achieved an accuracy of 75.48%, which indicates decent performance, but it might be limited by the quality of the features in the dataset.
-We also tuned the hyperparameters using grid search, which helped us improve the model’s accuracy to 76%, but that could be limited due to class imbalance and noisy features.
+Our XGBoost model achieved an initial accuracy of 75.48%, reflecting decent performance given the complexity of the problem and the quality of the features in the dataset.
+This result improved to 76% after hyperparameter tuning using grid search, which optimized parameters such as the learning rate, maximum tree depth, and the number of estimators.
+However, the model's performance may still be constrained by the class imbalance in the dataset and noisy features, which could limit its ability to generalize effectively.

 ### Random Forest
 Our Random Forest model achieved an accuracy rate of 77%, which is one of the higher scores.
 The initial dataset was clean so our model didn’t have to deal with outliers and noisy data.
 This high score is due to the robustness of the model and the fact that it can train deep trees without overfitting.
-Below is a visualization of our random forest architecture:
+Below is a visualization of our random forest Feature Importance:

 ![Random Forest Feature Importance](visualizations/random_forest_2.png)

+Top Contributing Features:

+The features at the top of the plot have the highest importance scores, meaning they played the most significant role in the model's predictive performance.
+These are things like 2nd Semester Grades and Age at enrollment.

+Moderately Important Features:

+Mid-ranked features contributed meaningfully but were not as crucial.
+These might represent secondary relationships or interact with other features to enhance prediction accuracy.

+These were things like in inflation rate and gender.
+Low-Contributing Features:

+Features with near-zero importance contributed very little to the model's predictions.
+These could include redundant, irrelevant, or noisy features.
+For example, nationality, international status, and whether the student has special needs.

 ### Logistic Regression
-The baseline Logistic Regression model achieved an accuracy of 75%.
-We then slightly improved it by hyperparameter tuning with cross validation which identified that L1 penalty provides a better result.
-Our best model has an accuracy of 75.9%.
-The high score is likely due to the data containing linear patterns.
+The baseline Logistic Regression model achieved an accuracy of 75%, demonstrating its effectiveness as a linear classifier and serving as a strong baseline for comparison with more complex models.
+After applying hyperparameter tuning using cross-validation, we determined that the L1 penalty (lasso regularization) performed better than the default L2 penalty.
+This suggests that some features in the dataset were less relevant and L1 regularization helped by assigning their coefficients closer to zero.
+This refinement resulted in a slight performance improvement, with the best model achieving an accuracy of 75.9%.

+The high accuracy of the Logistic Regression model can be attributed to the presence of strong linear patterns in the data.
+These patterns enabled the model to effectively separate the classes without requiring more complex decision boundaries.
+Additionally, the model’s simplicity and low computational cost made it a reliable choice for initial experimentation and benchmarking.

+The confusion matrix revealed areas where the model struggled.
+This highlights an opportunity for further improvement using techniques like class weighting or oversampling to address imbalances and enhance the model’s ability to generalize to underrepresented classes.

 ![Logistic Regression Result Table](visualizations/logistic_regression_matrix.jpeg)